jackylk/carbon-requested-feature/README.md

 ## Differnet kind of Datamap

-1. Support lucene datamap for text index
+1. Support lucene datamap for text index (it needs UDF pushdown to continue)
 2. Support R tree datamap for geospatial analytic
 3. Support cache table as datamap (repeated)